 - You may be eligible for a subsidy from Medicare and your Private Health Fund if you meet the strict criteria.

-Do extended tummy tucks leave big scars?
+Does extended Abdominoplasty leave big scars?

-Dr Patrick Briggs
+Dr Patrick Briggs Melbourne

-Dr Patrick Briggs is a Specialist Plastic and Cosmetic Surgeon and his team are dedicated to excellence in patient care and are committed to treating each and every patient with respect and privacy.
+Both he and his team are dedicated to patient care and are committed to treating each and every patient with respect and privacy.

 Want more information about your Procedure?